Conference

 Fees

-*PCI College Graduate rate applies to BSc Degree and Postgraduate students only.
+PCI College Graduate: Discounted rate available for graduates of BSc Degree and Postgraduate programmes.

 Course Fees – Northern Ireland